Freight Shipping Line Alliances:

 You may be under the impression that there are a whole host of shipping lines operating on the world’s major trade lanes, all competing against each other to carry your business.

-The number of these alliances has reduced nearly every year and until the end of March there are four of these alliances but effective 1 April 2017 there will only be three as the following rather crazy and admittedly difficult to follow chart shows:
+The number of these alliances has reduced nearly every year and until the end of March there are four of these alliances, but effective from 1st April 2017, there will only be three as the following rather crazy and admittedly difficult to follow chart shows:

 Maersk & MSC + Hyundai slot chartering (2M Alliance)

 Hapag Lloyd, K Line, MOL, NYK & Yang Ming (The Alliance)

 You may have noticed that there are some famous names missing and the answer to this is that they no longer exist.
 So for example:

 Hanjin – now closed.
 Most ships are being sold for scrap and being broken up.